-1 Date from which information on the first study is first recorded in the study dataset or, in the case of
+&lt;sup>1 Date from which information on the first study is first recorded in the study dataset or, in the case of secondary use of data, the date from which data extraction starts.

-2 Date from which the analytical dataset is completely available.
+&lt;sup>2 Date from which the analytical dataset is completely available.